alicedapp/AliceX/README.md

 ## Getting Started

-1. Download or Clone this repository. `git clone https://github.com/alicedapp/AliceX.git`

-2. cd into the repository and run `yarn` or `npm install` depending if you are using either.

-3. run `git submodule init && git submodule update` to install the ios directory

-### iOS
-4. run `cd ios && pod install`
-5. Open the `AliceX.xcworkspace` file in xcode
-6. Run the project and start to build your app

-`COMING SOON`
-4. `./install.ios.sh`
+1. Run following command in your terminal:<br/>
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/alicedapp/AliceX/master/install.ios.sh)"`

-5. Run the project in Xcode. 🎉
+2. Run the project in Xcode. 🎉

 ### Android
 `COMING SOON`
-4. `./install.android.sh`
-5. Run the project in Android Simulator. 🎉

 # Building your app in Alice
 Now this is the juicy stuff.
 Hopefully you navigated through that setup process with ease because of one of two reasons